ohduran/ohduran.github.io/_posts/2018-11-20-skin-in-the-game.md

 > -- __Skin in the Game__

 Only an academic would think that the problem of ethics in Finance can be solved by [adding more weight to the chapter in Ethics in the CFA curriculum](https://www.cfainstitute.org/en/ethics/codes/codes-standards-periodic-review).

+### Cobbler envies cobbler

+Envy does not originate with the impoverished, concerned with the betterment of their condition, but with the clerical class.
+People who compare themselves to those richer want to actively dispossessed the rich.
+As with all communist movements, it is often the bourgeois or clerical classes who are the early adopters of revolutionary theories.

+>Envy originates from a New York or Washington, D.C., Ivy-League educated IYI with a sense of entitlement, upset some ‘less smart’ persons are much richer.
+>
+> -- __ Skin in the Game__

+People can frame questions and portray enrichment as theft, as was done before the French Revolution, in which case the blue-collar class would ask, once again, for heads to roll, like the case with [UK Parliament expenses](https://en.wikipedia.org/wiki/United_Kingdom_parliamentary_expenses_scandal).

+In the more rural past, envy was rather controlled; wealthy people were not as exposed to other persons of their class.
+The wealthy stayed within their region, surrounded by people who depended on them, say a lord on his properties.
+It was in mercantile urban environments that socialising within social classes took place.
+Hence, they needed to keep up with each other, racing on a treadmill.
+This is the time where communism is born.

+For a rich person isolated from vertical socialising with the poor, the poor become something entirely theoretical, a textbook reference.
+That is why a politician would say 'Refugees Welcome' without thinking of the consequences of doing so: because immigrants are an abstract term to be resolved, but without my involvement.

+The intelligentsia therefore feels entitled to deal with the poor as a construct; one they created.
+Thus, they become convinced that they know what is best for them.
+The reaction to 'experts' in populism is a reaction to this.

+### Ethics of civil service

+When, on leaving office, Barack Obama accepted a sum of more than $40 million to write his memoirs, many people were outraged.
+I had a rough time explaining that having rich people in a public office is very different from having public people become rich.
+Again, it is the dynamics that matters.

+> Rich people in public office have shown some evidence of lack of total incompetence— success may come from randomness, but we at least have a hint of some skill in the real world.
+>
+> -- __Skin in the Game__

+You don’t become a Jesuit priest because it may help you get hired by Goldman Sachs later.

+Currently, most civil servants tend to stay in civil service— except for those in delicate areas that industry controls: the agro-alimentary segment, finance, aerospace.
+Regulators have an incentive to make rules as complex as possible so their expertise can later be hired at a higher price.

+So there is an implicit bribe in public service, what we call [revolving doors](https://en.wikipedia.org/wiki/Revolving_door_(politics)).
+Companies don’t do it out of a sense of honour: simply, it is necessary to keep the system going and encourage the next guy to play by these rules.

+> [Former Treasury Secretary Tim Geithner] helped bankers get bailouts, let them pay themselves from the largest bonus pool in history after the crisis using taxpayer money, and then got a multimillion-dollar job at a financial institution as his reward for good behaviour.
+>
+> -- __Skin in the Game__

+## Chapter 8 - An expert called Lindy

+[14 Things Ridiculously Successful People Do Every Day](https://www.entrepreneur.com/slideshow/299699), [What 12 Celebrities did to lose weight fast](http://www.nowloss.com/how-celebrities-lose-weight-fast-keep-it-off.htm), [10 of the Laziest Ways You Can Become Rich](https://www.therichest.com/rich-list/nation/10-of-the-laziest-ways-you-can-become-rich/).
+There are countless, clickbait-y ways to become rich, slim, and successful, and they are of course minimal changes in your life.
+The main idea is that "if you are not rich, slim and successful, *is because you don't want to*".

+There is an industry of domain-experts telling you what you have to do.
+Trends, rumours, what success people do... that is nonsense.
+You're missing the complexities of a given person. *Having close access to ultra-successful people* cannot, in fact, yield any information.
+What is really going on is you're forming a theory of what people you admire do and create a narrative around that theory by using biased information.
+Successful philosophers write complex, long and convoluted prhases, but that doesn't mean that for you to become a successful philosopher you would have to write like that.

+Who is the real expert, then?
+Time.

+The origin of the term ‘Lindy effect’ can be traced back to Albert Goldman and a 1964 article titled ‘[Lindy’s Law](https://www.dropbox.com/s/qripnmgbnvtyx16/1964-goldman.pdf)’, and was further developed by Benoit Mandelbrot in his book [The Fractal Geometry of Nature](https://www.amazon.com/Fractal-Geometry-Nature-Benoit-Mandelbrot/dp/0716711869?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-ffab-es-21&linkCode=xm2&camp=2025&creative=165953&creativeASIN=0716711869).
+Mandelbrot expressed mathematically that for certain things bounded by the life of the producer, like human promise, future life expectancy is proportional to the past.
+It is also worth credit J Richard Gott and his ‘Copernical principle for lifetime estimation.
+Gott came up with the idea in 1969 when stopping at the Berlin Wall and wondering how long it would stand.
+He postulated that the Copernican principle is applicable in cases where nothing is known; unless there was something special about his visit, this gave a 75% chance that he was seeing the wall after the first quarter of its life.

+In probability, time and volatility are the same thing; in the Black Scholes formula, time and volatility, along with the differential between current price and the exercise price, determine the price of the option.
+It's the main reason why, in software engineering, you [should never do The Great Refactor](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/).

+> Burn old dogs, drink old wine, read old books, keep old friends.
+>
+> -— __Alfonso X ‘The Wise’__

+Skin in the game is resisting the test of time.
+It's worth emphasising that the authors of the articles we mentioned before have, of course, no skin in the game.
+Change for the sake of change, as we see in architecture, food, or lifestyle, is frequently the oppose of progress.
+Too high a rate of mutation prevents locking in the benefits of previous changes.

+>  As an essayist, I am not judged by other writers […], but by readers. […] not today readers.
+Only those of tomorrow, and the day after tomorrow.
+So, my only real judge here being time, it is the stability and robustness of the readership that counts.
+>
+> -- __Skin in the Game__

+### Peer review

+And what is praised is suspicious: in 1983, the computer giant IBM made the front cover of BusinessWeek as the ultimate company.
+If anything, you should afterwards be shorting the company.
+Collective praise by journal is at the least, suspicious, and at best, a curse.
+Prizes are likely to hit you at your peak.

+But there is something worse than peer assessment: the bureaucratisation of the activity creates a class of new judges: university administrators, who have no clue what someone is doing except via external signals, yet become the actual arbiters.

+These arbiters failed to realise that ‘prestigious’ publications are not ‘Lindy compatible’.
+Academia has a tendency, when unchecked, to evolve into a ritualistic self-referential publishing game.
+It's the same in high school; it’s remarkable to see how the cool kids underperform everyone else afterwards.

+While academia has turned into an athletic contest, Wittgenstein, the author of [Tractatus Logico-Philosophicus](https://www.amazon.com/Tractatus-Logico-Philosophicus-Ludwig-Wittgenstein/dp/0486404455/ref=sr_1_1), held the exact opposite viewpoint: if anything, knowledge is the reverse of an athletic contest.

+>In philosophy, the winner of the race is the one who can run slowest.
+[Or without haste.]
+Or the one who arrives at the finish line last.
+>
+> -- __Wittgenstein__

+The most convincing statements are those in which one stands to lose, and the most unconvincing ones are those in which one patently tries to enhance one’s status without making a tangible contribution.

+Someone with a high public presence who is controversial, like [Jose Mourinho](https://en.wikipedia.org/wiki/Jos%C3%A9_Mourinho), and takes risks for his opinion is less likely to be a bullshit vendor.

+### Science is Lindy-compatible

+>It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
+If it doesn't agree with experiment, it's wrong.
+>
+> -- __Richard P Feynman__

+The reason science works isn’t because of the ‘scientific method’, but because an idea will fail if it isn’t useful, and can therefore be vulnerable to the falsification of time.
+For things to survive, they necessarily have to be good at not dying.

+This, as [Jordan Peterson](https://www.youtube.com/watch?v=07Ys4tQPRis) noted, also applies to superstitions that have crossed centuries because they led to some protective actions.